zxc916684603/ecs/intl.en-US/User Guide/Elastic Network Interfaces/Configure an ENI.md

 -   64-bit Windows Server 2016 data center Edition
 -   Windows Server 2012 R2 Data Center Edition 64-bit64-bit Windows Server 2012 R2 data center Edition

-If your instance is running none of the preceding images, and you want to attach an ENI to your instance, you must manually configure the ENI to be recognizable.If your instance does not use these images, however, if you want to attach a flexible network card to an instance, You need to manually configure the elastic network card.
+If your instance is running none of the preceding images, and you want to attach an ENI to your instance, you must manually configure the ENI to be recognizable.
+If your instance does not use these images, however, if you want to attach a flexible network card to an instance, You need to manually configure the elastic network card.
 This document uses an instance running CentOS 7.2 64-bit as an example to introduce  how to configure an ENI to make the interface recognizable.

 ## Prerequisite {#section_oyn_hkk_zdb .section}